 As a globally operating engineering and consulting firm, it is in some ways in the nature of things that all of our top 3 sources of emissions - both relative to FTE and in absolute numbers - are currently in the area of mobility.
 Our top 3 sources of emissions for 2023 include Business Travel in ILF's Company Vehicles (our Top 1 Emission Source), Business Travel by Aircraft (our Top 2 Emission Source), and Employee Commuting (our Top 3 Emission Source).
 Due to the rise in our business-related air travel in 2023, our emissions from Business Travel by Aircraft have increased substantially, and therefore, our top 3 emission sources for this reporting year differ from those of previous years.
-Business Travel by Aircraft is our (new) top 2 emission source for 2023, making last year's top 2 emission source,
+Business Travel by Aircraft is our (new) top 2 emission source,